AKhuZ-Code/UdemyDjango-Project2/README.md

 # UdemyDjango-Project2

-Created a small website for Coffee Lovers using HTML - styled with Bootstrap 4
+Created a small website for Coffee Lovers using HTML - styled using Bootstrap 4

 Online Course: Python and Django Full Stack Web Developer Bootcamp